mobadara/git-course/README.md

     git config --global init.defaultBranch main
     ```

     > There are other commands such as setting up your default text editors.
-If you used the windows installer during installation, you would have notices that some of these settings were made during the installation setup.
+If you used the windows installer during installation, you would have noticed that some of these settings were made during the installation setup.

 - **Preview the Current Settings**: You can view your current settings using: